PatrickCleary/citi-bike-data/ingestion/readme.md

 - Storing the data – should I just use S3?
 Will already basically be indexed on date and station ID.
 Can just store accordingly and then fetch.
 - Would need a separate bucket/folder for storing origins/destinations.
 This is how blue bike data works now anyway.

+### Notes
+- There is a materialized view used for monthly sums.
+This data is shared across all users so we don't want to be re-calculating it all the time.
+The view is called `monthly_totals`.
+It needs to be refreshed when data is updated in "citi-bike-monthly".
+It is refreshed via `REFRESH MATERIALIZED VIEW public.monthly_totals;`